tldr-pages/tldr/contributing-guides/style-guide.md

 > See also: `command1`, `command2`, `command3`.
 ```

+- Optionally, you can add a short description beside the referenced pages:

+``See also: `date`, for Unix information; `umount`, for unmounting partitions.``
 ## More information links

 - On the `More information` link line, we prefer linking to the author's provided documentation of the command line reference or the man page.
 When not available, use <https://manned.org> as the default fallback for all platforms (except `osx` and some BSD platforms).
 Alternatively, you can link to the author's website or a tutorial page if the command doesn't have a documentation page.